 Statistical analysis

 The hypothesised temporal connections between study variables are shown in the directed acyclic graph (Figure 2).
-A descriptive analysis was performed to identify the characteristics of participants stratified by the outcome (social participation in 2016).
+Descriptive analysis provided the characteristics of participants stratified by the outcome (social participation in 2016).
 Then, to specify the impact of number of teeth on counterfactual outcomes, the observed level of number of teeth of each individual was shifted to several new levels mimicking multiple hypothetical interventions.
-Following hypothetical scenarios were created by shifting the observed exposure to detect any dose-response associated with the outcome.
+The following hypothetical scenarios were created by shifting the observed exposure to detect any dose-response associated with the outcome:

 1. “all participants having ≥20 teeth in 2010 and in 2013,” (i.e., ideal counterfactual scenario where all the participants having a minimal functional dentition)17